smusp/SEMs_with_lavaan/Green_2023/05_one_way_LATENT.md

 indicator is constrained to one.
-However, when the 4th loading is constrained to one, I do not get the same results as given in Table 21.6 (in particular the latent variance), nor do I get the means (given in the discussion on p.
-405); whereas I get agreement with the Table and the text when I constrain the 1st loading to one.)
+However, when the 4th loading is constrained to one, I do not get the same results as given in Table 21.6 (in particular the latent variance), nor do I get the means (given in the discussion on page 405); whereas I get agreement with the Table and the text when I constrain the 1st loading to one.)

 Also for the purposes of identification and scaling, the latent mean for